hreisis/earthOdessay/README.md

 ## About The Project

-As an all-in-one initerary, Earth Odessay is an independently designed application for better organizing personal travel information.
+As an all-in-one initerary, Earth Odyssey is an independently designed application for better organizing personal travel information.